 The way I prepared for my service was to wear: no makeup, no contacts, and loose fitting clothes (preferably that are dark, you may get oil on them if you don’t shower after your service.)

 After changing into a wrap and robe, my service provider led me to the treatment room.
-She had me sit in a chair while she used warm oil to preform head, neck, and shoulder massages.
+She used warm oil to preform head, neck, and shoulder massages.

 - First, my service provider dropped nasya (nose) oil which is comprised of: sesame and olive oil, eucalyptus, and brahmi, in my nose– which soothes and protects the nasal passages, helps to relieve sinus congestion, improves the quality of voice, strengthen vision, and promote mental clarity.
 Once the drops were absorbed through my sinuses, i sat up an gargled turmeric water.